This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Depending on your personality type, you may wish to purchase Bokashi bran, or you may want to make your own.
 Making your own Bokashi Bran Is uncomplicated and economical.

 Essentially you want to expand your EM’s availability.
 Your effective microorganisms need a place to live, transport, and food.
 Effective microorganisms need a material that offers a high surface area and is rich in carbon.
-Their most common substrate is wheat bran, but you can use rice hulls, shredded paper, or untreated sawdust as well.
+Their most common substrate is wheat bran, but you can also use rice hulls, shredded paper, or untreated sawdust.

 Microorganisms need water for mobility.
 Water allows the ME to permeate the substrate fully.
 Preferably it would be better to use unchlorinated water.

 Effective microorganisms consume carbohydrates.
-By adding molasses, or sugary water or beer will help your microorganisms grow and multiply.
+Adding molasses, sugary water or beer will help your microorganisms grow and multiply.
 Molasses is good because it is inexpensive and is rich in other minerals.
-Sugary water is rich in carbohydrates, and beer contains uric acid that is rich in available nitrogen.
+Sugary water is rich in carbohydrates, and beer contains uric acid, rich in available nitrogen.

 Bokashi Bran Ingredients

-To make your bokashi bran, you will need the following ingredients and equipment.
+You will need the following ingredients and equipment to make your bokashi bran.
 The rule of thumb is that you need a quarter of your wheat bran weight in water.

 Helpful Conversions